Azure/Cloud-Native/website/blog-30daysofIA/2023-09-27/build-your-first-intelligent-app-with-azure-ai-and-aks-2.md

 </head>

 <!-- End METADATA -->
-In the last article, we created an Intelligent App that leverages Azure AI for Vision to analyze images and extract data.
+In the last article, we created an Intelligent App that leverages Azure AI Vision to analyze images and extract data.
 Develop an API to perform optical character recognition (OCR) on uploaded images and testing this API locally.

 In this article, we will deploy the web API to the cloud platform using Azure Kubernetes Service.